 Your pelvic floor plays an important role not only in bladder, bowel, reproduction and sexual function, but also in hip function, breathing, core strategies, standing balance and more.
 The pelvic floor is also known to be intimately connected to the feet and the floor of the mouth.
-Pelvic health issues related to these many roles are commonly poorly addressed or often left untreated in both women and men.
+Pelvic health issues related to these many roles are commonly poorly addressed or often left untreated in people of any gender.

-Join Shelly Prosko, PT, C-IAYT, PYT, CPI, physical therapist and yoga therapist, for her 16 hour, Live In-Person, yoga therapy course focusing on pelvic floor health that offers a combination of inspiring, empowering, educational and valuable theory and practice.
-This course explores the evidence surrounding the biopsychosocial factors that influence pelvic floor function and integrates this evidence with yoga practices and philosophy that can be safely and effectively used to address and maintain optimal pelvic floor health in both men and women in an accessible way.
+Join Shelly Prosko, PT, C-IAYT, PCAYT, physical therapist and yoga therapist, for her 20 hour, Live Online (or In-Person where permitted), yoga therapy course or her 14 hour Online pre-recorded course, focusing on pelvic floor health that offers a combination of inspiring, empowering, educational and valuable theory and practice.
+This course explores the evidence surrounding the biopsychosocial factors that influence pelvic floor function and integrates this evidence with yoga practices and philosophy that can be safely and effectively used to address and maintain optimal pelvic floor health in people of any gender, in an accessible way.

 Shelly is a highly respected leader and pioneer in the area of PhysioYoga Therapy, a combination of physical therapy and yoga therapy.
 Her mission is to educate, inspire and empower people to create health by authentically sharing her skills, knowledge and expertise as she travels extensively offering specialty courses, presenting at international medical and yoga therapy conferences, lecturing at university programs, instructing at yoga therapy schools and yoga teacher trainings and offering individual sessions to those suffering from a variety of health conditions.
 Please visit physioyoga.ca for more details about Shelly and her offerings.